New! Telemental Health Listings

 ADAA wishes Simon A. Rego, PsyD, ABPP, ACT and Anne Marie Albano, PhD, ABPP all the best all the best as they end their Board tenure.
 Their contributions to ADAA’s outreach, fundraising and educational programming has made an enormous impact and we are very thankful and grateful for their dedication and support.
 ADAA looks forward to their continued engagement and collaboration.

-January's Featured Board Member Profile - Peter Roy-Byrne, MD
+February's Featured Board Member Profile - Karen L. Cassiday, PhD

 Under the leadership of President Karen Cassiday, ADAA has created an evidence-based protocol for Pedestal Foods to train their staff and create experiences in the dining areas that promote student mental wellness.
 This initiative — Project Thrive — rooted in positive psychology, will help create moments of joy for students and offer resources for those in need of support.
 Project Thrive is being piloted at Father Ryan High School in Nashville, Tennessee.
 Read more.